cortexlabs/cortex/docs/clusters/advanced/self-hosted-images.md

 ./cortex/dev/export_images.sh <AWS_REGION> <AWS_ACCOUNT_ID>
 ```

-You can now configure Cortex to use your images when creating a cluster (see [here](../management/create.md) for how to specify cluster images) and/or when deploying APIs (see the configuration docs corresponding to your API type for how to specify API images).
+You can now configure Cortex to use your images when creating a cluster (see [here](../management/create.md) for instructions).

 ## Cleanup